Fernando74lr/Django-Personal-Website/README.md

 # Django-Personal-Website
-This is a little personal website project made with django
+This is my personal website project made with django.